Sun-shINe-arch/Earthquake_Records-APK/README.md

 1. Launch the app.
 2. On the home screen:
-   - View earthquakes from the last 30 days.
+   - View earthquakes records of ALL time.
    - See notifications for recent seismic events.
 3. Use the filter options to customize the data by magnitude and date range.
 4. Enjoy a seamless experience with reliable error handling for network issues.